Skip to content

 Transport: Turia metro (L1/L2) and Angel Guimera (L3/L5/L9) bracket the barrio at a 7-minute walk.
 The Turia gardens are at your doorstep, giving a flat 15-minute cycle to either Ciutat de les Arts or the beach.
 EMT buses 28 and 60 cross the area.

 Trade-offs: limited parking, narrow streets and a streetscape that is still gentrifying - you will see scaffolding for years.
+16 Toneladas, a purpose-built rock club next to Torres de Quart, gives the barrio a real live-music anchor alongside the brunch scene.
 But for the young expat who finds Ruzafa overcrowded or overpriced, El Botanic is the obvious next-best move.

 • Quieter alternative to Ruzafa with similar cafe culture